carlesmila/GeotechClimateChange/README.md

 # Group project: Climate Change

+Climage change explorer is available at [http://climatechanges.pythonanywhere.com](http://climatechanges.pythonanywhere.com).

-Short intro.
+## Short intro.
 Why this project?

-Short methods.
-Front-end preview.
+## Short methods and data.

-How to run the app?
+## How to run the app?

+app preview?